Medical Advice

 Can you take Oxycodone and ibuprofen at the same time?

 Yes, you can take Oxycodone and ibuprofen after surgery and injury at the same time.
-They are prescribed together for better pain control and during this treatment, take ibuprofen with food, which helps to reduce stomach issues and stay hydrated while taking these medications to protect the kidneys issues.
+They are prescribed together for better pain control, and during this treatment, take ibuprofen with food, which helps to reduce stomach issues and stay hydrated while taking these medications to protect the kidneys from issues.

 Can you mix Oxycodone and ibuprofen?